Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Introduction

 The main contributions of this work are summarized as follows: \begin{itemize} \item We introduce a linear--nonlinear multiplicative fusion mechanism that explicitly decouples complementary effects.
-This design acts as an efficiency-oriented inductive bias, yielding significantly improved training efficiency (e.g., $2.7\times$ speedup on 3D tasks) compared to spectral baselines, while achieving comparable or improved accuracy in most cases.
+This design acts as an efficiency-oriented inductive bias, yielding substantially improved training efficiency on a broad range of benchmarks while achieving comparable or improved accuracy across most tested cases.